Workshop: Beyond Traditional Evaluation

 Monday, December 7 - 2:00 to 3:30 pm

-In this interactive webinar session, expert facilitators from Equal Measure will share learning and evaluation strategies to help advance social change in the challenging context of the COVID-19 pandemic and racial justice movements.
-The session will emphasize frameworks that measure progress on systems change and help communities learn together as philanthropy makes bolder commitments to fight widening financial, education, and health inequities during the pandemic.
+In this interactive webinar session, expert facilitators from Equal Measure will share learning and equitable evaluation strategies to help advance social change in the challenging context of the COVID-19 pandemic and racial justice movements.
+The session will emphasize frameworks that center social impact and help communities learn together as philanthropy makes bolder commitments to fight widening inequities during the pandemic.
 We’ll discuss culturally responsive evaluation and effective data collection techniques.
 Participants will learn about key structures for implementing a culture of learning into your organization.
 Join us for this engaging workshop presentation on moving beyond traditional evaluation.

 Wanda brings to Equal Measure extensive experience designing and implementing culturally responsive capacity building and evaluation frameworks, with an emphasis on education and healthcare.
 She uses a systems approach to integrate the social and organizational context into program strategy and evaluation.
 For example, Wanda has directed the design and implementation of numerous projects focusing on the cognitive development and performance of students of color, and other vulnerable students in K-12 schools and higher education institutions.

 Among other professional experiences, Wanda led a multi-state outcome evaluation of the National Science Foundation-funded Alliance for Graduate Education and the Professoriate initiative and designed and implemented evaluations of several 4H programs for the State of New York.
 She is an active and contributing member of the American Evaluation Association board and an emerging thought leader in the evaluation field on the practical implementation of culturally responsive principles.